hassanasghar/mha_pp1_aws_log_pipeline/README.md

 - Existing data is never re-scanned
 - Jobs remain fast and cost-efficient as data grows

-This mimics production batch pipelines where daily data arrives continuously.
+This mimics production batch pipelines where data arrives continuously.

 ---